-Interval Maintenance work Weekly • Check the oil level, see "Oil Level Checking [ $\rightarrow$ 44]".
-Check the cooling liquid, see "Cooling Liquid Level Checking [→ 47]".
-Check the cooling water flow, see "Cooling Water" in "Addi- tional Checking [→ 50]". • Check the nitrogen flow, see "Nitrogen in "Additional Check- ing [→ 50]". • Check the vacuum pump for oil leaks - in case of leaks have the vacuum pump repaired (contact the manufacturer). • Check the vacuum pump for cooling liquid leaks - in case of leaks have the vacuum pump repaired (contact the manufacturer). • Check the vacuum pump for cooling water leaks - in case of leaks have the vacuum pump repaired (contact the manufacturer).
-Monthly • In the case of operation in a dusty environment: • Make sure that the operating room is clean and free of dust; clean if necessary. • Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.
-Check the electrical connections. • Carry out a visual inspection of the vacuum pump .
-Yearly • Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. • Carry out a visual inspection and clean the vacuum pump from dust and dirt • Check the electrical connections and the monitoring devices. • Check the seals and replace if necessary. • Check the intake and discharge lines and clean or replace if necessary.
+Interval Maintenance work Weekly • Check the oil level, see "Oil Level Checking [→ 39]". • Check the cooling water flow, see "Cooling Water" in "Additional Checking [→ 43]". • Check the vacuum pump for oil leaks - in case of leaks have the vacuum pump repaired (contact Busch).
+Check the vacuum pump for cooling water leaks - in case of leaks have the vacuum pump repaired (contact Busch).

-Interval Maintenance work Yearly • If the intake is equipped with a sieve: If one or more of these accesso- ries are installed. • Check the sieve at the intake and clean if necessary. nes are instaneu. • Check the measuring and safety equipment for working or- der. • If the discharge is equipped with a silencer (SI): • Bleed the condensation of the silencer (SI) through the purge system • If the discharge is equipped with a leak-protection non-re- turn valve: Clean the leak-protection non-return valve.
-Drain the cooling liquid (see "Cooling Liquid Draining [→ 48]"). • Check the ventilator filter (RF), clean if necessary. • If the cooling water line is equipped with a filter: • Check the filter and clean or replace if necessary.
-Every 5000 hours or after 1 year Change the cooling liquid, see "Cooling Liquid Draining [→ 48]". • Clean the magnetic plugs (MP).
-Every 16000 hours or after 4 years Change the oil of the gear and bearing housings (both sides), see "Oil Change [→ 46]". • Have a major overhaul on the vacuum pump (contact the manufacturer).
+Interval Maintenance work Monthly In the case of operation in a dusty environment: Make sure that the operating room is clean and free of dust; clean if necessary.
+Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.
+Check the electrical connections.
+Carry out a visual inspection of the vacuum pump .
+Yearly Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.
+Carry out a visual inspection and clean the vacuum pump from dust and dirt Check the electrical connections and the monitoring devices.
+Check the seals and replace if necessary.
+Check the intake and discharge lines and clean or replace if necessary.
+Yearly If the intake is equipped with a sieve: If one or more of these accessories are installed.
+Check the sieve at the intake and clean if necessary. ries are installed.
+Check the measuring and safety equipment for working order.
+If the discharge is equipped with a silencer (SI): Bleed the condensation of the silencer (SI) through the purge system If the discharge is equipped with a leak-protection non-re- turn valve: Clean the leak-protection non-return valve.
+Check the ventilator filter (RF), clean if necessary.
+If the cooling water line is equipped with a filter: Check the filter and clean or replace if necessary.
+Check the seals and replace if necessary.
+Check the intake and discharge lines and clean or replace if necessary.
+Every 16000 hours or after 4 years • Change the oil of the gear and bearing housings (both sides), see "Oil Change [→ 41]".
+Have a major overhaul on the vacuum pump (contact Busch).